 After dipping my toes in the water I quickly realised I’d discovered a new passion, and after several shorter training courses I committed to 4 intense years studying for a BA in person-centred counselling from the Metanoia Institute, graduating in 2010.

 I’ve volunteered at No 5 youth counselling for many years, working with adults and young people.
-After a break of a few years I recently returned to continue helping out at this wonderful Reading charity.
+After a break of a few years I recently returned to continue helping out at this wonderful Reading charity - currently as a facilitator on their training team.

-I am the school counsellor at a secondary school in Reading.
+I spent three years working as the school counsellor at a secondary school in Reading.

 In my private practice I’ve worked with a wide variety of people, each bringing their own unique set of questions, challenges, hopes and fears.
 Whatever’s bringing you to counselling, I can offer a non-judgemental and understanding relationship to help you better understand yourself.